Skip to content

 Note

-Sometimes the "master robot" document is combined with the "concept" document.
+Sometimes the "main robot" document is combined with the "concept" document.
 In this case nothing really changes, the file structure just becomes a sort of loop, and there is one less document.

 You can see an example of this document structure here.
-Note the combination of the framework and master documents.
+Note the combination of the framework and main documents.

-The document structure isn't set in stone; as long as it helps your team fulfill the goal of top-down design and uses separate documents to split up the versions of mechanisms, you can place your master sketches wherever you want (master document, concept document, or the drivetrain document).
+The document structure isn't set in stone; as long as it helps your team fulfill the goal of top-down design and uses separate documents to split up the versions of mechanisms, you can place your main layout sketches wherever you want (main document, concept document, or the drivetrain document).